 - Phonics Reading at Home Parent Booklet 01

 - Phonics Reading at Home Parent Booklet 02

 Reading at Barton Clough

-Reading is a part of all aspects of the curriculum.
+Reading is a part of all aspects of the curriculum, in EYFS and KS1 we use Read, Write Inc Phonics and Reading.
+In KS2 we use the Accelerated Reader scheme.
 We encourage as much reading as possible at school and at home.

 At Barton Clough we have designed a curriculum to ignite a passion for the written and spoken language in all children.
 We believe that children should read and write creatively and be exposed to high quality texts to inspire them to write.
 Our learning structure seeks to combine a variety of creative, stimulating opportunities with access to visual tools and various different stimuli which seek to engage and enthral pupils to become writers.